How to Help Your Child Adjust to Distance Learning

 Create a Classroom – Complete with Distance Learning Kit

 When a student is in an environment they associate with school and learning, it makes it easier to focus on their studies.
 That can be difficult to recreate at home, but crafting a dedicated space for learning with distance learning kit can be beneficial to their focus and engagement with online learning.
 From bedrooms to dining room tables, any area can be used as a dedicated classroom.

 Have your child set up a workstation before school that is easy to pack away after school.
 This makes it easier for them to separate school time and personal time.

 Have P.E.
 Class

-Bring back P.E. by hosting your own class at home!
+Bring back P.E. by hosting your own class at home with the help of our distance learning kit!
 Ask your kids what their favorite games or activities are during normal P.E. and do your best to recreate them at home.
 This will give everyone a chance to get some exercise in the middle of the day.

 No matter what grade your child is in, deviating from normal social activity is difficult.
 Rather than being around friends, peers, and teachers five days a week, they find themselves at home and isolated from their best buds.
 You can help maintain a sense of community by keeping your eye out for opportunities to encourage interaction.
 From virtual play dates to encouraging your children and their friends to review each other’s schoolwork, maintaining interaction can have many benefits.

 This adjustment is not easy for anyone.
 Think about your own work-from-home situation — chances are there are times during the day when you may lose motivation or focus, so why treat your child’s schooling any differently?
 If you notice them becoming frustrated with an assignment or losing interest in their work, take a quick break with them to allow them to reset their minds.
 Whether it’s a snack break or a quick game of basketball, these can be beneficial for their overall productivity.